 His research interests are aligned with the three Hydroinformatics Chair research lines:

 - Use of mobile and smartphone technologies for data collection (citizen observatories): complementing in-situ data with dynamic, intermittent, heterogeneous data coming from citizen observations.

 - Design and evaluation of (dynamic) monitoring networks.

 Systems engineering, optimization and integration

-- Multi-objective model-based optimisation of water systems, including design and operation of urban and rural water systems.
+- Multi-objective model-based optimisation of water systems, including design and operation of urban water systems.